 Benedictine University will make every attempt to provide eligible students with reasonable accommodations based on individual learning needs and recommendations.
 In order to provide accommodations in a timely manner, the University requires reasonable notice of specific needs and requested accommodations.

-When accommodations are approved, students should contact the coordinator of Special Services to provide them with the Student Academic Accommodations Approval (SAAA) form.
+When accommodations are approved, students should contact the appropriate ACE staff member to provide them with the Student Academic Accommodations Approval (SAAA) form.
 This form notifies instructors of the approved accommodations.
 Students are responsible for obtaining their SAAA forms from the coordinator of Special Services each semester.

-Please read the Benedictine University Accommodations Policy on obtaining services for complete details.
+Please read the Policy to Request Accommodations (Sept 2020) for complete details.